gitSutra/AutonomousPractice/README.md

 # AutonomousPractice
-9/20 - Autonomous Practice Problem:
+9/20 - Autonomous Practice Problem #1:
 The mechanical team completed constructing a drivetrain.
 The drivetrain comprises two HD Hex Motors on each side, with two gearboxes added.
 The gearboxes are 5:1 and 4:1 on each motor.
 The motor names, as labeled in the driver's hub, are "leftMotor" and "rightMotor."
 The wheels of the drivetrain have a diameter of 60mm, and you must move the robot 740mm forward.

 9/20-9/22 - Autonomous Practice Problem #2: